awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 `ecs.outpost-arn`
 If this attribute exists, it contains the Amazon Resource Name \(ARN\) of the Outpost\.
 For more information, see [Amazon Elastic Container Service on AWS Outposts](ecs-on-outposts.md)\.

+`ecs.capability.external`
+If this attribute exists, the instance is identified as an external instance\.
+For more information, see [Amazon ECS Anywhere](ecs-anywhere.md)\.

 ### Custom attributes<a name="ecs-custom-attributes"></a>

 You can apply custom attributes to your container instances\.
 For example, you can define an attribute with the name "stack" and a value of "prod"\.